 Key Components of the System

-A typical Single-Frequency Pulsed Fiber Lasers system includes several important components:
+A typical Single-Frequency Pulsed Fiber Laser system includes several important components:

 The pump source plays a crucial role in efficiency.
 Fiber lasers are often preferred because they provide better heat management and stability compared to traditional lasers.